 Several commenters object that PacifiCorp is not providing OATT firm transmission customers a "perfect hedge" against congestion like that the CAISO accords to Transmission Ownership Rights (TORs) and Existing Transmission Contracts (ETCs), i.e., legacy contracts that pre-dated CAISO market operations in 1998.
-For example, some commenters claim without supporting precedent that day-ahead organized markets must provide "a full 'source-to-sink' financial hedge."64 associated with a contract reference number would receive the perfect hedge.65 The CAISO highlighted the differences between such legacy contracts and ownership rights and schedules using firm OATT transmission service rights, explaining, "Unlike individual customer legacy contracts or ownership rights, balanced intra-day self-schedules using specific firm OATT transmission rights will not receive a perfect hedge and such schedules will be responsible for congestion or redispatch costs."66 When explaining the CAISO was not proposing to extend CRRs to balancing areas participating in EDAM as part of its initial design, the CAISO further noted "using physical transmission rights to hedge the cost of congestion does not insulate transmission customers from all congestion costs."67
+For example, some commenters claim without supporting precedent that day-ahead organized markets must provide "a full 'source-to-sink' financial hedge."

+These commenters' arguments are a collateral attack on the Commission order accepting the CAISO EDAM Tariff Filing.
+In that filing, the CAISO made it clear that only balanced legacy contract or ownership right self-schedules associated with a contract reference number would receive the perfect hedge.
+The CAISO highlighted the differences between such legacy contracts and ownership rights and schedules using firm OATT transmission service rights, explaining, "Unlike individual customer legacy contracts or ownership rights, balanced intra-day self-schedules using specific firm OATT transmission rights will not receive a perfect hedge and such schedules will be responsible for congestion or redispatch costs."
+When explaining the CAISO was not proposing to extend CRRs to balancing areas participating in EDAM as part of its initial design, the CAISO further noted "using physical transmission rights to hedge the cost of congestion does not insulate transmission customers from all congestion costs."